maurotrb/data-analysis-statistical-inference-2014-project/doc/proposal.md

 Did the writer identify correctly whether these data be used to establish causal links between the variables of interest.
 Is the explanation satisfactory?

 ### Answer
+This is an observational study, so we can only establish correlation links and not causal ones between the variables of interest.

 Exploratory Data Analysis
 -------------------------